Duration | Up to 24 months |

 |

-Individual proposals can request at least $20,000 up to $150,000 per year from AI CASBE and at least $20,000 from NSERC Alliance.
-NSERC will match contributions to the project from the SME according to the cost-sharing ratios and within the funding brackets and durations of the Alliance program.
-AI CASBE will match the NSERC award up to $150,000 per year for up to two years.
-AI CASBE support could be for a maximum of two years; however, an application can be submitted for the maximum length of time allowed under NSERC Alliance grants.
+Individual proposals can request at least $20,000 up to $150,000 per year from Alberta Innovates CASBE and at least $20,000 from NSERC Alliance.
+NSERC will match contributions to the project from the SME according to the cost-sharing ratios and within the funding brackets and durations of the Alliance Advantage program.
+Alberta Innovates CASBE will match the NSERC award up to $150,000 per year for up to two years.
+Alberta Innovates CASBE support could be for a maximum of two years; however, an application can be submitted for the maximum length of time allowed under NSERC Alliance grants.

-AI will only support the project if 1) it is aligned to Alberta Innovates Emerging Technologies areas; and 2) if there is at least ONE Alberta SME as industry partner.
-The streamlined joint application and decision process enables companies to undertake research collaborations with Alberta-based researchers and have their cash contribution leveraged by NSERC and supported by AI.
+Alberta Innovates will only support the project if 1) it is aligned to Alberta Innovates Emerging Technologies areas; and 2) if there is at least ONE Alberta SME as industry partner.
+The streamlined joint application and decision process enables companies to undertake research collaborations with Alberta-based researchers and have their cash contribution leveraged by NSERC and supported by Alberta Innovates.
 The mutually beneficial projects are expected to result in economic benefits to the company(ies) and to Alberta and build impactful longer-term collaborations between the researcher and the company.

-NSERC is committed to excellence in research and research training for the benefit of Canadians.
-Achieving a more equitable, diverse and inclusive Canadian research enterprise is also essential to creating the excellent, innovative and impactful research necessary to seize opportunities and respond to global challenges.
-See the Guide for applicants: Considering equity, diversity and inclusion in your application for more information.
+NSERC is acting on the evidence that achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.
+This principle informs the commitments described in the Tri-agency statement on equity, diversity and inclusion (EDI) and is aligned with the objectives of the Tri-agency EDI action plan.

 Complete the NSERC Alliance application and supporting documents, including the Personal data form with Common CV attachment for the applicant and all co-applicants, through NSERC’s online system.
 All partner organizations must complete the partner organization information module as part of form 101 – contributions.
 Select Partner organization recognized for cost-sharing for the Alberta SME and access will be provided to the organization representative via an email link.
 Create a PDF of your completed proposal.
-Prior to submission to NSERC, complete the SmartSimple application at the AI portal.
+Prior to submission to NSERC, complete the SmartSimple application at the Alberta Innovates portal.
 Attach the PDF of your completed proposal.
-AI will complete the partner organization form once they have reviewed and assessed the details submitted through the AI SmartSimple portal.
+Alberta Innovates will complete the partner organization form once they have reviewed and assessed the details submitted through the Alberta Innovates SmartSimple portal.
 Once the partner forms are completed, the NSERC application can be submitted in the NSERC online system.

 All project expenditures are subject to the principles and directives governing the appropriate use of grant funds as outlined in the Tri-agency guide on financial administration.
 The agreement must be aligned with NSERC’s policy on intellectual property, which promotes the use and/or exploitation of knowledge and open access to results of research funded by NSERC.

 You will be informed of reporting requirements and the corresponding schedule when you are notified of your award.
-NSERC and AI will strive to streamline their reporting requirements to lessen the burden on participants.
-A midyear presentation to demonstrate progress will be required by AI.
+NSERC and Alberta Innovates will strive to streamline their reporting requirements to lessen the burden on participants.
+A midyear presentation to demonstrate progress will be required by Alberta Innovates.